vogueversestudio-sys/interview-sdet-qa/08_Review_SQL_Questions.md

 ## Q1.
 WHERE vs HAVING clause?

-**💬 How to say it in an interview:**
-> "WHERE and HAVING both filter data, but at different stages.
-WHERE runs before grouping — it filters individual rows.
-HAVING runs after GROUP BY — it filters the groups.
+WHERE and HAVING both filter data, but at different stages.
+WHERE runs **before grouping** — it filters individual rows.
+HAVING runs **after GROUP BY** — it filters the groups.

 For example, if I want to find departments where the average salary is above 60,000, I cannot use WHERE with AVG() because the grouping hasn't happened yet.
 That's where HAVING comes in.
-I use this a lot in database validation — for example, verifying that no duplicate orders were created for the same customer."
+I use this a lot in database validation — for example, verifying that no duplicate orders were created for the same customer

 ```sql